tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 Honestly, I was disappointed.
 With us learning that the church and witch were real, I thought the woods would change into a landscape of phantasmagorical horrors, complete with thick fog and disembodied whispers warning us to leave.

-It was creepy, but it was the same woods I have walked in hundreds of times.
-The only difference was the volumes of sound that had increased tenfold—the babble of water, the chirp of bugs, and the low hoot of an owl.
+It was creepy, but the same woods I had walked in hundreds of times before.
+The only difference was the volumes of sound that had increased tenfold--the babble of water, the chirp of bugs, and the low hoot of an owl.

-This was the soundtrack of the night
+This was the soundtrack of the night.

-Caleb was quiet now, a dramatic from how talkative he had been the entire ride here.
+Caleb was quiet, a dramatic turn from how talkative he had been the entire ride here.

 His lips were pinched and white in a determined grimace, and his eyes were serious.

-We had been walking for around ten minutes when he abruptly stopped.
+We had been walking for around ten minutes when he suddenly stopped.

 I nearly stumbled into him, and Beck glared at his backside as though, with her gaze, she could set him on fire.

 We were at a junction that divided itself into many paths.
-The left led to the highway; the right led to the creek, and the center most one took you to the farmhouse, an abandoned, dilapidated relic that the county pretended didn’t exist.
+The left led to the highway; the right led to the creek, and the centermost one took you to the farmhouse, an abandoned, dilapidated relic that the county pretended didn’t exist.

 Caleb was muttering to himself.
 He took out a pouch, opened it, and poured its contents onto the ground.